-LONG-TERM LEASES EXCEMPT FROM RENT CONTROL
+LONG-TERM LEASES EXEMPT FROM RENT CONTROL

-Q. Can the park manager force me to sign a long-term lease, causing me to lose rent control protections?

-A. Not if you are currently a homeowner residing in the park.
-If however, you are a buyer of a home in the park and not yet a resident, your right not to sign such a long lease is less clear.
-Civil Code Sec.
-798.17 provides that a rental agreement or lease with a term of more than 12 months (one year) is exempt from any rent control ordinance, and as a result, some park owners try to encourage their residents to sign the longer term leases.
-You have the right to reject a long-term lease after reviewing it and opt for your rights, under Civil Code Sec.
-798.18, to an annual or month-to-month rental agreement.
-If you elect to have a rental agreement for 12 months or less, the rent charges and conditions shall be the same as those offered in the longer-term lease during the first 12 months (Civil Code Sec.
-798.18).
-Not all long-term leases are bad for homeowners, and some may provide rent stability for years that month-tomonth or annual tenancy does not, particularly in localities where rent control will probably never be enacted.
-Homeowners need to exercise their right to review the pros and cons of the lease, and obtain advice from friends or attorneys, before signing any lease.
-State law allows residents 30 days for such review, and retaliatory threats from park managers that rents will be raised even higher if the residents don't sign the long-term lease should be documented.
+- Q. Can the park manager force residents to sign a long-term lease, causing them to lose rent control protections? - A. If the resident is currently a homeowner residing in the park, then they may reject a long-term lease and opt for a shorter-term lease.
+In the case of a prospective buyer of a home in the park who is not yet a resident, their right not to sign such a long lease is less clear.
+A rental agreement or lease with a term of more than 12 months is exempt from any rent control ordinance.
+(Civil Code §798.17) The resident may reject a long-term lease after reviewing it and opt for an annual or month-to-month rental agreement.
+(Civil Code §798.18) If the resident elects to have a rental agreement for 12 months or less, the rent charges and conditions shall be the same as those offered in the longer-term lease during the first 12 months (Civil Code §798.18).
+Not all long-term leases are bad for homeowners, and some may provide rent stability for years that month-to-month or annual tenancy does not, particularly in localities where rent control will probably never be enacted.

-- Current homeowners residing in park cannot be forced to sign long-term agreement. - Buyers, or prospective residents, may not have the option to reject long-term lease. - Current homeowners may reject long-term lease and choose a month-tomonth or annual rental agreement.
-Charges and conditions must be the same as in long-term lease. - Residents have 30 days to review and accept or reject long-term lease.
+- Current homeowners residing in the park have the option of signing a longterm, or shorter, lease agreement with charges and conditions the same as in long-term lease. - Buyers, or prospective residents, may not have the option to reject long-term lease. - Residents have 30 days to review and accept or reject long-term lease.